google/automotive-design-compose/docs/_docs/tutorial/index.md

 ## Launch and configure the tutorial {#LaunchTutorial}

+1. The Tutorial app's project is located in the `reference-apps/tutorial` directory.
+Open that directory in Android Studio and allow the project to synchronize.

 1. Build and launch the tutorial app on your device.
-You can do this with [Android Studio][4] or manually using Gradle.
+See the [Android Studio documentation][4] or manually using Gradle.

-1. Set your Figma access token in the app by running the `./gradlew :tutorial-app:setFigmaTokenDebug` task.
+1. Set your Figma access token in the app by running the `setFigmaTokenDebug` Gradle task.

     *   The task reads the token from the `$FIGMA_ACCESS_TOKEN` environment variable that was set in [Store Your Figma Access Token][5].

     *   Alternatively, you can set the token in one command by running:

-    ```posix-terminal
-    FIGMA_ACCESS_TOKEN=<YOUR_ACCESS_TOKEN> \
+    ```shell
+    # From within the reference-apps/tutorial directory
-        ./gradlew :tutorial-app:setFigmaTokenDebug
+    FIGMA_ACCESS_TOKEN=<YOUR_ACCESS_TOKEN> ./gradlew setFigmaTokenDebug
     ```

 1. Use the Design Switcher to load your version of the tutorial file.